 Following the removal of deceased patients, you need to remove extra patients to reduce your sample size to exactly 1250 if you have a Type 1 department only.
-If you have both Type 1 and Type 3 departments, your Type 1 list must be reduced to exactly 950 and your Type 3 list must be reduced to exactly 420.
+If you have both Type 1 and Type 3 departments, your Type 1 list must be reduced to exactly 950 and your Type 3 list must be reduced to exactly 580.

 Please reduce your sample following the below instructions.

-- 1) In your sample construction spreadsheet 1, please select all your data in tab 3 'Initial selected sample' except for column C, 'NHS number', then copy and paste everything except 'NHS number' into the corresponding columns in tab 4 'Final sample selection' of your sample construction spreadsheet 1. - 2) Now you need to enter a random start number in the orange boxes in column Z. This must be a whole number (i.e. not have a decimal place).
-The red text will give you a number range that you can choose from for instance, if it says 'Enter random start between 1 and 3' you can put a 1, 2, or 3 in the orange box next to it.
-(If the red text says to enter a number 'between 1 and 1', you must enter the number 1 in the orange box).
+- In your sample construction spreadsheet 1, please select all your data in tab 3 'Initial selected sample' except for column C, 'NHS number', then copy and paste everything except 'NHS number' into the corresponding columns in tab 4 'Final sample selection' of your sample construction spreadsheet 1. - 2) Now you need to enter a random start number in the orange boxes in column Z. This must be a whole number (i.e. not have a decimal place).
+The text in column X and Y will give you a number range that you can choose from - for instance, if it says 'Enter random start between 1 and 3' you can put a 1, 2, or 3 in the box next to it (column AA).
+If the text says to enter a number 'between 1 and 1', you must enter the number 1 in this box.
 Please allow time for Excel to finish processing after you enter a number in each of the orange boxed.
 This may take some time.